twinGu/interview-task/README.md

 # Project setup

-Open application folder and perform the following command in command line to install project dependencies and start the project.
+We have prepared a simple Vue application so you can start working on your task.
+You can perform the following commands in command line to install the project and start working.

+> ***IMPORTANT***: If you are not comfortable with Vue framework, you can choose any other framework you want.

 ### 1.)
 Clone this repository